Learning Consumer Preferences from Bundle Sales Data: Bundle Sales Data and Estimation

 In this section, we first introduce the format of the dataset recording the bundle transactions.
 Suppose there are $I$ products and we use $[I]\triangleq \left\{1,\dots,I\right\}$ to denote the product space.
 There are $J$ candidate bundles offered on the menu and we use $j\in \left\{0,1\right\}^I$ to denote a bundle.
 That is, product $i\in [I]$ is included in bundle $j$ if and only if $j_i = 1$.
 Note that not all the bundles are offered to each customer and a bundle may include only one product.
-With a little abuse of notation, we also use $j$ as the bundle index in the menu $[J]\triangleq \left\{1,\dots,J\right\}$ and $i\in j$ when bundle $j$ includes product $i$.
+With slight abuse of notation, we also use $j$ as the bundle index in the menu $[J]\triangleq \left\{1,\dots,J\right\}$ and $i\in j$ when bundle $j$ includes product $i$.

-The dataset records the purchase of $N$ customers: customer $n\in [N]\triangleq \left\{1,\dots,N\right\}$ chooses bundle $c_n\in [J]\cup\left\{0\right\}$, where the choice $0$ stands for no purchases.
-The case of censored demand is investigated in Section~\ref{sec:censored-demand}.
+The dataset records the choices of $N$ customers: customer $n\in [N]\triangleq \left\{1,\dots,N\right\}$ chooses alternative $c_n\in [J]\cup\left\{0\right\}$, where $c_n=0$ denotes no purchase.
+The case of censored demand is studied in Section~\ref{sec:censored-demand}.
 Moreover, the price of bundle $j$ faced by customer $n$ is denoted by $p^j_n$, which is also recorded in the dataset.
 Therefore, the dataset consists of the tuples $\{(p^1_n,\dots,p^J_n,c_n)\}_{n=1}^N$.
-Note that we do not require the offering of all the bundles in the menu to all the customers.
-When a customer is only offered a subset of the available bundles, we can artificially set the prices of the bundles that are not offered to infinity.
+We do not require every bundle in the menu to be offered to every customer.
+When a customer is only offered a subset of the available bundles, we can artificially set the prices of bundles that are not offered to infinity.

 To be able to utilize the dataset and estimate customer preferences, we specify a utility model.
-Suppose customer $t$ is endowed with a vector of valuations, $\bm v_n=(v_1,\dots,v_I)$, for the products.
-Under additive utility, the valuation for bundle $j$ is $\sum_{i\in j} v_i$.
-Note that additive utility is a standard assumption in the literature, although other types of valuation functions have been proposed and studied recently.
-For additive utility, the complementary or substitutability of products can be captured by the correlation of the valuations.
+Suppose customer $n$ is endowed with a vector of product valuations, $\bm v_n=(v_{n1},\dots,v_{nI})$.
+Under additive utility, the valuation of bundle $j$ for customer $n$ is $\sum_{i\in j} v_{ni}$.
+Note that additive utility is a standard assumption in the literature (e.g., see \citealt{chu2011bundle} and references therein), although other types of valuation functions have been proposed and studied recently \citep{tulabandhula2020multi}.
+Under additive utility, statistical dependence across products can be captured through correlations in product valuations.
+In Section~\ref{sec:synergy}, we introduce a more general non-additive model with product synergy, which directly captures complementarity and substitutability within bundles.

-Under this utility model, the choice $c_n=j\neq 0$ corresponds to the following region of the valuation vector $\bm v$, given by the incentive-compatible constraints:
+Under this utility model, the choice $c_n=j$ for $j\neq 0$ corresponds to the following region of the valuation vector $\bm v$, given by the incentive-compatible constraints:

 Similarly, we have